Waitara Branch: Extension to Urenui

 In 1911 the Clifton Country Council passed a resolution calling for the railway to be extended to the township of Urenui, a distance of approximately 9 mi.
-It was stated that "That the ordinary traffic on the main road between Urenui and Waitara has increased to such proportions as to make a railway a matter of necessity," as well as citing the difficulty to sourcing suitable roading metal and the undue burden of the cost of maintaining the road.
+It was stated that "the ordinary traffic on the main road between Urenui and Waitara has increased to such proportions as to make a railway a matter of necessity," as well as citing the difficulty to sourcing suitable roading metal and the undue burden of the cost of maintaining the road.
 In 1912 North Taranaki Dairy Company lent their support to the idea, suggesting the extension run further to Mimi Junction.

 Such an extension would have required a substantial bridge over the Waitara river, with an opening span to allow for steamer traffic to pass through.

-Light railway to Te Kuiti
+Light railway to Te Kūiti

-In 1920 another extension proposal was put forward by the Clifton County Council, this time for a light railway between Waitara and Te Kuiti via Mokau and its coal mines.
+In 1920 another extension proposal was put forward by the Clifton County Council, this time for a light railway between Waitara and Te Kūiti via Mokau and its coal mines.
 Concern was raised by some councils that this might hamper the push for the completion of the Main North Road and the Mokau River bridge.
 Nothing came of this proposal.